 Caleb repented of his sins, and believed on the Lord Jesus Christ at the age of six.
 He has attended Hespeler Baptist Church since 2012.
 Before beginning his pastoral degree at Heritage College and Seminary, in 2011, Caleb took a year of BioMedical Studies at the University of Northern British Columbia.
-In January 2016, Caleb was hired as a fulltime Associate Pastor and oversees our youth/kids' ministries, integration ministry as well as small groups.
+In January 2016, Caleb was hired as a full time Associate Pastor and oversees our youth/kids' ministries, integration ministry as well as life groups.
 Caleb is married to Brianna.
 Some of his favourite pastimes are reading, hiking, hockey, and music.

 Roger has served on the pastoral staff at HBC since 2009 in a part-time capacity, assisting with the preaching, pastoral care and leadership, mentoring, and Timothy Institute.
 Roger also conducts a preaching ministry overseas with the Institute for Biblical Preaching through pastors conferences, church services, radio programs, and on-line publications.